scuzzydude/asimov/asimov.md

 Since the metric of genius is an engineered system, we need an engineer to run it.
 The trustee engineer is responsible for asimov disbursement, as laid out in the disbursement plan, as well as stabilizing the metric.
 The Engineer also maintains the engineer's reserve, which is asimov leftover from the disbursement schedule.
 The engineer's reserve may be used in cases of emergency or crisis, and is passed on to the next elected engineer.

-The engineer is elected by the scootara for a term of ten years.[^37] An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).
+The engineer is elected by the scootara for a term of ten years.[^42] An emergency election is held if the engineer cannot complete his term, for the remainder of the term (decade).

-The engineer's only direct tool is compliance with the disburstement schedule, which shall be part of the admeentments to the charter specificying the metric system.
+The engineer's only direct tool is compliance with the disbursement schedule, which shall be part of the amendments to the charter specifying the metric system.
 The engineer cannot exceed the disbursement schedule, but can disburse lower amounts than the schedule calls for and maintain an **engineer's reserve**, which can be carried over to the next engineer's term.
 The engineer can also disburse in uneven amounts throughout the terms.

 Essentially, the engineer is the analog to the "invisible hand" in the global economic system.
 The engineer is responsible and accountable to the scootera only, not the Board.
 The engineer's decision is driven by data.
 The engineer is accountable only in the responsibility domain, to provide a stable metric of genius.
 Ideally over time, this data driven decision making process should lead to an algorithmic approach, and the engineer's responsibility should lessen and only be responsible when fail-safe's are triggered in the algorithm.

-### -Continentals (7)
+### Continentals (7)

 There is one continental trustee for each continent.
 The scootoro registered to each continent nominate potential candidates through an election, with the most significant placed on a ballot.
 Each member of the scootara may vote once for a single continental -- regardless of their actual location.
 The Antarctic nominates are selected by the current board.